Clinical Policy for Well-Appearing Infants and Children Younger Than 2 Years of Age Presenting to the Emergency Department With Fever

 Infants and children at increased risk for urinary tract infection include females younger than 12 months, uncircumcised males, nonblack* race, fever duration greater than 24 hours, higher fever (≥39°C), negative test result for respiratory pathogens, and no obvious source of infection.
 Although the presence of a viral infection decreases the risk, no clinical feature has been shown to effectively exclude urinary tract infection.
 Physicians should consider urinalysis and urine culture testing to identify urinary tract infection in well-appearing infants and children aged 2 months to 2 years with a fever ≥38°C (100.4°F), especially among those at higher risk for urinary tract infection.

-*This guideline is based on race in accordance with the original systematic literature review from the American College of Emergency Physicians .
+*This guideline is based on race in accordance with the original systematic literature review from the American College of Emergency Physicians.
 See here for MDCalc's approach to addressing race and bias on its platform.

 Physicians can use a positive test result for any one of the following to make a preliminary diagnosis of urinary tract infection in febrile patients aged 2 months to 2 years: urine leukocyte esterase, nitrites, leukocyte count, or Gram’s stain.

-(1) Physicians should obtain a urine culture when starting antibiotics for the preliminary diagnosis of urinary tract infection in febrile patients aged 2 months to 2 years.
 (2) In febrile infants and children aged 2 months to 2 years with a negative dipstick urinalysis result in whom urinary tract infection is still suspected, obtain a urine culture.

 Pneumonia